-Academic year 2018-19 The three headings below enable schools to demonstrate how they are using the pupil premium to improve classroom pedagogy, provide targeted support and support whole school strategies. i.
+Academic year 2019-20 The three headings below enable schools to demonstrate how they are using the pupil premium to improve classroom pedagogy, provide targeted support and support whole school strategies. i.
 Quality of teaching for all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
 A. Transition of skills into the classroom - developing information systems to ensure that anything done in an intervention group is utilised by the teacher in everyday teaching Developing skilful use of talking partners, especially supporting TAs staff Continue to embed the principles of SfA throughout the rest of the curriculum.
+'School Readiness' sessions for forthcoming intake.
+Parents are advised on how to develop speaking and listening skill.
+Each child receives books, pens, etc, to share with parents at home.
 Oral language skills in EYFS are / tend to be lower for PP pupils than their peers.
 This slows reading progress in subsequent years.
 Interventions can often be something that happens separately to the normal curriculum and evidence is not always found where pupils transfer these skills into their work Teachers take more responsibility, become better informed over the interventions that happen and their impact.
 Opportunities to use intervention work is planned into lessons.
 PP coordinator and SENCO, support teachers to adopt intervention practices in the classroom Fluid streaming and constant tracking of SFA groupings Teachers, PP co-ord, SENCO, leaders Half termly В SFA groupings should support pupils and provide less need for intervention.
 An increase of cross curricular writing opportunities in the afternoon.
 Some PP pupils do not gain the writing standard in Y1.
 More pupils attain EXS in writing by the end of Yr 1 and enter Yr 2 with the skills necessary.
-Fluid streaming and constant tracking of SFA groupings SFA lead Half termly C SfA focuses upon accelerating the progress of MPA, to ensure a greater % of DA pupils attain GDS in writing.
+Fluid streaming and constant tracking of SFA groupings SFA lead Half termly C SfA focuses upon securing the progress of MPA, to ensure a greater % of DA pupils attain GDS in reading.
 Increase in writing opportunities.
 Writing has a clear purpose, with identified stimuli Some pupils, boys in particular, appear reluctant to write and are unable to transfer the skills learnt in SfA to other pieces of writing.
 This impacts upon the standards they reach by the end of KS1, GDS in particular.
-SfA lead has developed a wring Action plan, which will be monitored half termly and through results of the SfA 8 weekly cycles PP lead will ensure that progress of DA pupils is monitored.
+SfA lead has developed a writing Action plan, which will be monitored half termly and through results of the SfA 8 weekly cycles PP lead will ensure that progress of DA pupils is monitored.
 PP and SEND lead Half termly